 15 “Never!
 Can a mother forget her nursing child?
 Can she feel no love for the child she has borne?
 But even if that were possible, I would not forget you!

 16 See, I have written your name on the palms of my hands.
 Always in my mind is a picture of Jerusalem’s walls in ruins.,

 There are all types of human love.
 It is said that a mother’s love is foremost of all.
 What makes it so special?
 A mother’s love is unconditional and permanent.
 The child does not have to win its mother’s love.
 Mother-love is unconditional love.
 It is independent of the child’s personality, characteristics, or circumstances.
 A mother’s love is not earned or deserved, rather it is freely given because of who the child is, not what it does.

 Is it possible for a mother to neglect or mistreat her child?
 Regrettably yes, sometimes the unthinkable can and does happen.
-But it is an aberration not the norm.
+But it is an aberration, not the norm.
 But our King would never do this!
-The Lord assures His people of His love by comparing Himself to a compassionate mother.
+The Father assures His people of His love by comparing Himself to a compassionate mother.
 Israel is depicted as a nursing child, totally dependent upon its mother.
-As a loving mother would never forget nor forsake its child, neither will the Lord.
-The Lord lavishes mother-love on each one.
+As a loving mother would never forget nor forsake her child, neither will the Lord.
+The Father lavishes mother-love on each child of the King.

 Isaiah 49:15 Can a woman forget her baby who nurses at her breast?
 Can she withhold compassion from the child she has borne?
 Even if mothers were to forget, I could never forget you!

 Jeremiah 31:20 “Is not Israel still my son, my darling child?” says the LORD.
 “I often have spoken against him, but I still love him.
 That’s why I long for him and surely will have mercy on him.”